 This sink writes data to HBase using an asynchronous model.
 A class implementing AsyncHbaseEventSerializer which is specified by the configuration is used to convert the events into HBase puts and/or increments.
 These puts and increments are then written to HBase.
 This sink provides the same consistency guarantees as HBase, which is currently row-wise atomicity.
 In the event of Hbase failing to write certain events, the sink will replay all events in that transaction.
+This sink is still experimental.
 The type is the FQCN: org.apache.flume.sink.hbase.AsyncHBaseSink.
 Required properties are in bold.

-Property Name Default Description channel - type - The component type name, needs to be asynchbase table The name of the table in Hbase to write to. zookeeperQuorum - The quorum spec.
-This is the value for the property hbase.zookeeper.quorum in hbase-site.xml znodeParent /hbase The base path for the znode for the -ROOT- region.
-Value of zookeeper.znode.parent in hbase-site.xml columnFamily - The column family in Hbase to write to. batchSize 100 Number of events to be written per txn. timeout 60000 The length of time (in milliseconds) the sink waits for acks from hbase for all events in a transaction. serializer org.apache.flume.sink.hbase.Simple Async Hbase Event Serializer serializer. - Properties to be passed to the serializer.
+Property Name Default Description channel - type - The component type name, needs to be org.apache.flume.sink.hbase.AsyncHBaseSink table - The name of the table in Hbase to write to. columnFamily - The column family in Hbase to write to. batchSize 100 Number of events to be written per txn. timeout - The length of time (in milliseconds) the sink waits for acks from hbase for all events in a transaction.
+If no timeout is specified, the sink will wait forever.

+serializer org.apache.flume.sink.hbase.SimpleAsyncHbaseEventSerializer serializer.
+Properties to be passed to the serializer.